aurae-runtime/aurae/api/README.md

 ### What is a subsystem?

 A subsystem is a smaller and scoped subsection of the library composed of RPCs and services.
 Subsystems are similar to "packages" or "modules" in programming languages such as [Rust](https://github.com/rust-lang/rust/tree/master/library/core/src).
-Kubernetes as API groups, and Linux itself has subsystems.
+Kubernetes has API groups, and Linux itself has subsystems.

 Each subsystem is unique.
 Each subsystem is liable to come with its own guarantees, and expectations.